-When using TaxJar’s AutoFile service you’ll never have to keep track of sales tax return due dates which can take place at different times of the year, whether it’s monthly, quarterly, semi-annually or annually and on different days, such as the 31st, 25th or 20th, for example.
+When using TaxJar’s AutoFile service you’ll never have to keep track of sales tax return due dates which can take place at different times of the year, whether it’s monthly, quarterly, semi-annually, or annually and on different days, such as the 31st, 25th or 20th, for example.
 It’s a lot to remember, especially if your business has nexus in multiple states and has to file individual returns for each state, but you’ll never have that worry on your mind when you use the AutoFile service.

 Highly Rated Customer Service

-TaxJar prides themselves on offering excellent customer service which is ideal when managing your business’ sensitive data.
+TaxJar prides itself on offering excellent customer service which is ideal when managing your business’ sensitive data.
 Available by phone through their toll-free number or via email (with a promise to respond within 24 hours, though usually much sooner) they’re easily reachable for any questions or concerns you may have regarding your sales tax return.